nortikin/sverchok/docs/nodes/generators_extended/mesh_eval.rst

 * "defaults".
 This should be a dictionary.
 Keys are variable names, and values are default variable values.
 Values can be:

   * integer or floating-point numbers;
   * string expressions (see expression syntax below).
 Note that expressions in "defaults" section are evaluated in alphabetical order of variable names.
-So, you can express "Y" in terms of "Y", but not vice versa.
+So, you can express "Y" in terms of "X", but not vice versa.

 See also JSON examples below.